ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Tasks">

->- Check that correct RBAC configuration is applied in the Service Bus `sbhandsonlabinoday01`:
+>- Check that correct RBAC configuration is applied in the Service Bus `sb-lab-no-ipa-[randomid]`:

 </div>